-Once I knew we could eliminate that as a requirement, I searched for promotional offers in his area and found he could get 300 Mbps speed on fiber for $50/month.
+Once I knew we could eliminate that, I searched for promotional offers in his area and found he could get 300 Mbps speed on fiber for $50/month.
 That is more than the minimum speed he needs to stream TV and do his work — sold!

 If you’re not keeping track, that’s already $229.74 in monthly savings so far!